 After lunch, drive to Tashkurgan, meaning ‘Stone Fortress’ or ‘Stone Tower’ in the Turkic language, the official spelling of the town is Taxkorgan.
 The stone city is located in the north–east of Taxkorgan, a significant castle ruin on the ancient Silk Road.
 The old fortress was built on a precipitous hillock.
 Outside the castle are broken city walls, built with huge rocks stretching for 1300m around the city.
 The walls once stood 6m high and between 1-3m wide, and the remains of the four watchtowers are now crumbled on the earth.
 On the southeast of the city, discover the ruins of a temple where pottery, Tang coins and silk weaving’s have been excavated.
 (B,L,D)

-Today transfer to the Pakistani border before saying farewell to China and boarding a local bus through no mans land.
+Today transfer by private vehicle to SOST, Pakistan.
+(Driving time about 7-8 hours.)
 On arrival into Pakistan, you will be met and transferred to Passu, with several photo stops enroute.
 One of the oldest settlements in Hunza-Gojal, Passu is said to suffer a kind of geographical curse preventing it from growing into a town.
 At one time Passu had extensive orchards, a polo field and nearly five times its present population.
 But as glaciers periodically dammed the Shimshal River, which then broke, causing floods that have gradually torn away Passu’s riverfront land.
 A mudslide in 1974 at Shishkut Nala created a lake that submerged parts of the village and choked the valley with sand and gravel.
 The region today is still beautiful offering spectacular, breathtaking scenery.
-Overnight in Passu.
 (B)

 Today is yours at leisure to explore the quaint village of Passu and the surrounding region rich with stunning hiking trails.
 We would suggest a visit to the Passu Glacier, also known as Glacier Breeze.
 Upon arrival at the Glacier Breeze, you will see stairs stretching up hill that will lead you to the Glacier Breeze Restaurant, famed for serving delicious apricot cakes.
 It is also a great spot to see the Passu Cones, and the cool breeze from the water of the Passu Glacier is definitely refreshing.